IT-Jake/PlebOS/README.md

 One has a layout with a "Windows taskbar"-type of setup ; the other has a "Mac dock"-style.
 Personally, I'm far more of a Windows person than Mac, but I still prefer the Mac-style layout better.
 I will probably continue to support both versions for a bit until I'm able to gauge better which is preferred by the people whose opinion actually matters though: you.
 __________________________
 ### Known Issues:
+- Only currently works as a Live USB/ISO.
+I have previously had it working post-installation, but somehow managed to break something along the way.
+It might just be me though.
+Let me know if you have any successes post-installation (if you're willing to try on either a bare-metal system or a VM).

 - DisplayLink driver is currently not working.
 There does exist Linux versions of this driver, but are currently only "officially" supported for Ubuntu (which itself is based off of Debian, so I strongly suspect that I can get this working - I'm just not quite there yet.
 __________________________
 ### How can I contact you to report a bug, issue, or feature request?
 Or just to ask a question?